 Mr. Yoakum is very active in the community as well.
-He currently serves on the Board of Directors of the American Heart Association- Mid-South Chapter as well as a member of the Tennessee Advocacy Committee for the American Heart Association.
-He is also the current Director of the Touchdown Club of Memphis and the current Director of the Red Acres Neighborhood Association.
-He is a voluntary Special Judge for Shelby County, TN General Sessions Court.
-He served as a transition team member for Memphis Mayor Jim Strickland on the administrative budget committee and is a former board member and ombudsman of the Mid-South Spay & Neuter Services.
+He currently serves on the Board of Directors of the American Heart Association- Mid-South Chapter as well as Advocacy Chair for the American Heart Association.
+He is also a Director of the Touchdown Club of Memphis and the Red Acres Neighborhood Association.
+Mr. Yoakum serves as Special Judge in the General Sessions Court of Shelby County, Tennessee.
+He was also honored to serve on the Transition Team for Memphis Mayor Jim Strickland, working with the Administrative Budget Committee.
+He is also a former board member and ombudsman of Mid-South Spay & Neuter Services.